Part II, chapter 3: Leave of absence returnees/leave of absence replacements

 3.1.5 Position becomes surplus

-If the position is to be abolished (declared surplus) during the period of leave, and has not been back-filled indeterminately, then the employee on leave remains the indeterminate incumbent and is subject to being declared surplus in accordance with the TBS Work Force Adjustment Directive (WFAD), Work Force Adjustment Agreement (WFAA) and related appendices to the Collective Agreements.
+If the position is to be abolished (declared surplus) during the period of leave, and has not been back-filled indeterminately, then the employee on leave remains the indeterminate incumbent and is subject to being declared surplus in accordance with the National Joint Council Work Force Adjustment Directive (WFAD), Work Force Adjustment Agreement (WFAA) and related appendices to the Collective Agreements.
 If the deputy head provides a guarantee of a reasonable job offer or if, as an opting employee, the employee chooses a twelve-month surplus priority period, the employee has a surplus priority entitlement.

-If the position has been back-filled on an indeterminate basis, then the employee on leave has a leave of absence priority entitlement and the fact that the position has become surplus has no effect on them.
+If the position has been backfilled on an indeterminate basis, then the employee on leave has a leave of absence priority entitlement and the fact that the position has become surplus has no effect on them.
 The person with a priority entitlement simply continues their leave of absence priority entitlement.
 The indeterminate replacement is the employee who is then affected by the Work Force Adjustment Agreement situation and is declared surplus in accordance with the WFAD, WFAA and related appendices to the Collective Agreements.

 3.1.6 Expiry of priority period/end of employment